-5. SENASA delegated the responsibility of all quarantine inspections and treatments of agricultural imports to the International Regional Organization for Plant and Animal Health (OIRSA).
-OIRSA's Plant and Animal Protection Service (SEPA) inspectors are located at the borders, ports, and airports.
+- 6. SENASA delegated the responsibility of all quarantine inspections of agricultural imports to the International Regional Organization for Plant and Animal Health (OIRSA).
+OIRSA's Plant and Animal Protection Service (SEPA) inspectors are located at the borders, ports, and airports. - 7.
+Additional supporting papers during the inspection to collate data of the shipment's content and the documents submitted are: Bill of Lading, Commercial Invoice and the Packing list. - 8.
+SENASA does not accept a Suppliers or Manufacturers Export Declaration as proof of compliance of their requirements.